Ralph Merry V. Merry Family fonds. Magog Historical Society

 Support the Merry House

-Our long-awaited house will open its doors this summer.
+Our long-awaited house opened its doors in July 2018.

-While collaborating with the City of Magog on restoration and expansion work, our team is working hard to put in place all the necessary tools for the smooth running of operations and organization of the numerous activities and events that will take place.
+While collaborating with the City of Magog on restoration and expansion work, our team is working hard to put in place all the necessary tools for the smooth running of operations and organization of the numerous activities and events that are taking place.